hpburon/Workshop/Final.md

 ![](jam_all_variables99.png)

-Residual model with regression line and confidence interval representing the correlation of all variables with Jamaica's population distribution.
-The points, which each represent one of Jamaica's parishes, have much less variability in this model compared to the previous one (which only used three covariates), indicating that this model is more accurate.
+Above is residual model with regression line and confidence interval representing the correlation of all variables with Jamaica's population distribution.
+The points each represent one of Jamaica's parishes.
 In addition, the points on the left, which are close to the line of best fit, likely represent the more rural Parishes.
 The two on the right and the one below the confidence interval likely represent the more urban Parishes.
 It seems that urban areas with high population counts and density are harder to accurately predict.
+This makes sense if you consider the types of buildings within a city - such as apartments - and realize how the structure of these makes them harder to estimate.

 ![](jamaica_diff1.png)